bytebase/bytebase.com-old/content/blog/how-to-configure-clickhouse-ssl-connection.md

 Follow this tutorial, you can configure the ClickHouse SSL connection and test it by using self-signed CA easily.
 The general steps are:

 1. Install ClickHouse and OpenSSL
-2. Generate SSL Realated Files
+2. Generate SSL Related Files
 3. Configure ClickHouse Server
 4. Test SSL Connection from Client